Diocese of Toowoomba: Recent history

 Bishop Bill Morris was appointed in 1992 to head the Toowoomba diocese.
 In 2006 he released a pastoral letter calling for discussion of the ordination of married men and the ordination of women to compensate for the lack of priests in his large diocese.

 An apostolic visitation of the diocese was conducted by Charles J. Chaput OFM Cap., then Archbishop of Denver, during April 2007.
 Discussions continued between Morris and the Vatican for several years.

 On 1 May 2011, Bishop Morris announced his early retirement at age 67, stressing the fact that he had not resigned.
 On 2 May 2011, the Holy See removed Morris from pastoral care of the diocese, attracting international press coverage.
 The Holy See appointed Brian Vincent Finnigan, Auxiliary Bishop of the Roman Catholic Archdiocese of Brisbane, to serve as Apostolic Administrator of the Diocese.

 On 14 May 2012, it was announced that Pope Benedict XVI had named the Reverend Monsignor Robert McGuckin as bishop-elect of the Toowoomba diocese.
 He was installed on 11 July.

+On 24 May 2023, Pope Francis announced Bishop Kenneth Howell would be the Bishop of the Diocese of Toowoomba, after accepting the resignation of Bishop Robert McGuckin.